Table of content

 Step 1.
 Research

 We at Uptech are product geeks.
 That's why we put the research stage on top.
-During it, we conduct competitors' research and user interviews, which are essential for analyzing the behavior and patterns of the target audience.
+We conduct competitors' research and user interviews, which are essential for analyzing the target audience's behavior and patterns.
 It also helps define the right app platform and the feature set as relatable as possible for our target audience.

 Step 2.
 Set the goals